 Illegal camping: Community feedback identified issues related to illegal camping on natural areas as a concern.
-Natural Areas will continue to protect conserved areas through cleanups, communication, and ticketing prohibited activities.
-Natural Areas is part of the broad effort alongside other City departments and organizations to address long-term solutions to support people experiencing homelessness.
+Natural areas is part of the broad effort alongside other City departments and partner organizations to address long-term solutions to support people experiencing homelessness.
+Natural Areas will continue to potect conserved areas through education, connection to services, cleanups, and enforcement efforts.

-Dogs off leash: Dogs can disrupt natural ecosystems and leave waste in sensative areas when allowed off leash, causing problems for native ecosystems.
-Natural Area rangers will continue to educate community members and enforce leash rules by ticketing violators to protect the ecosystem.
+Dogs off leash: Dogs can disrupt natural ecosystems and leave waste in sensitive areas when allowed off leash, causing problems for native ecosystems.
+Natural Areas rangers will continue to educate community members and enforce leash rules by ticketing violators to protect the ecosystem.

 Trash: Wind, littering, and increased public use lead to concerns about trash along the Poudre River.
-Trash concerns are being addressed by natural areas through reviewing the type of trash cans along the river corridor and increasing the pick-up schedule.
+Natural Areas will continue to address trash by coordinating with other City partners on trash can design, location, and pick-up schedule.